KomalSrivastava/Shiplee-ResponsiveWeb/README.md

 ## Features

 - **Dark Mode Toggle**: Allows users to switch between light and dark themes for better readability..
-- **Responsive Design**: Optimized layout for mobile, tablet, and desktop views.
+- **Responsive Design**: Optimized layout for mobile, tablet, and desktop views..
 - **Accordion Section**: Displays additional information in expandable sections to improve page organization.
 - **Scroll to Top Button**: Provides a smooth scroll-to-top button for easy navigation.
 - **Franchise Benefits Table**: Highlights the key benefits of becoming a Shiplee franchise partner.